-Reverse Convertible Notes: Plenty of Risk Without Limited Rewards
+Reverse Convertible Notes: Plenty of Risk With Limited Rewards

 Reverse convertible notes are structured products, which allow retail investors to invest in debt.
 Reverse convertible notes might also be referred to as “revertible notes” or “reverse exchangeable securities.”
 These financial instruments are an especially complex version of structured products that utilize bonds and risky options trading.
 Brokers might promote reverse convertible notes as having two advantages: